Best Time To Visit Africa Safari Parks? Ultimate Guide

 What is the best time to see the wildebeest migration?

 The best time to see the wildebeest migration is between July and October, particularly during the crossing of the Mara River in the Serengeti-Mara ecosystem.
-(See Also: Best Time To Visit Rome?
-Ultimate Guide)
+(See Also: Best Time to Visit Beazil – Discover The Hidden Gem)

 When is the dry season in Africa?